Sections Of This Article

 Most of those who live in wilderness areas today, are still very dependent on civilization, or their own culture, for some of their essential survival needs.

-While civilization can be seen as a set of limitations (laws and social conventions), as well as assumed knowledge, it confers a lot of benefits to the individuals in it, and to society as a whole, by these limitations being applied at the group level.
+While civilization can be seen as a set of limitations (laws and social conventions), as well as assumed knowledge, it confers a lot of benefits to the individuals in it, and to society as a whole, by these limitations being applied.

-Individuality has evolved significantly throughout history, shaped by cultural, social, and technological advancements that have influenced the way people perceive themselves and express their uniqueness.
-In ancient civilizations, individuality was often suppressed in favor of collectivism and conformity.
+Individuality has evolved significantly throughout history, shaped by cultural, social, and technological advancements that have influenced the way people perceive themselves and express their uniqueness In ancient civilizations, individuality was often suppressed in favour of conformity and what benefits the group.
 Individuality at that time was primarily reserved for rulers, leaders, or thinkers whose ideas could influence the masses.

 During the Renaissance period, a shift occurred as humanism emerged, emphasizing the value of the individual.
 This era celebrated human potential, intellect, and creativity, encouraging self-expression in art, literature, and philosophy.
+(This was actually due to major changes in spiritual factors, which are too advanced and controversial to go into in this brief article).
 Thinkers like Michelangelo, Leonardo da Vinci, and Machiavelli championed individuality through their innovative ideas and works.

 The Age of Enlightenment further propelled the concept of individualism.
 Philosophers like John Locke and Jean-Jacques Rousseau highlighted individual rights, freedoms, and autonomy.
 The emphasis on reason, liberty, and personal agency laid the groundwork for modern notions of individuality.